 A few companies (Irish, English, and Quaker) had small contracts with the Russian-owned Russian American Company (RAC) in Sitka, Alaska to transport commodities such as furs, food, and ice.
 The Hudson Bay Fur Company, along with numerous other companies from Boston to the Oregon Territory, sought a piece of the action.
-It had a contract with the Hudson Bay Fur Trading Company which lapsed in 1863.
+The RAC had a contract with the Hudson Bay Fur Trading Company, which lapsed in 1863.
 It also had a contract to sell ice from Kodiak to another San Francisco business sector operated by Jewish entrepreneur Louis Goldstone.
-Louis Sloss and John Miller, later associated with the Alaska Commercial Company, were among those groups who had established business contracts with the RAC.
+Louis Sloss and John Miller, later associated with Alaska Commercial Company, were among those seeking to establish business contracts with the RAC.
 Some who were actively pitching American commerce in the region included Perry Collins, who inspired the Western Union Telegraph Company overland cable effort; Joseph L. McDonald who created a fishing enterprise and actively sought the participation of the Russian consul and California's Senator William Gwin; and Louis Goldstone who sought a sublease for furs from the expiring contract of the Hudson Bay Company.
 All sent their reports to California Senator Cornelius Cole.

 The Jewish merchants and financiers of the 1860s in San Francisco had many ties to the fur trade that they helped develop.
 Foremost among the exporters of furs on the Pacific West Coast was the Russian American Company.
 While there existed no organized Jewish effort per se to purchase Alaska from the Russians, the Jewish merchants of California contributed their voices to opening the region.
 One company, whose major stockholders were the Jewish merchants Louis Sloss and Lewis Gerstle, did lobby in all senses of the verb for a monopoly on Alaskan fur seal skins beginning in 1868.
 They succeeded in 1870 and this trade formed the foundation of the successful Alaska Commercial Company.